-Composed in Salzburg in 1779, Wolfgang Amadeus Mozart’s Mass in C major, K. 317, later acquired the title “Coronation Mass” only in the 19th century, after it became widely used for imperial services in Vienna.
-Likely written for Easter at Salzburg Cathedral, the work balances liturgical brevity with a symphonic approach to sacred writing, clearly separating soloists and chorus and giving a distinctive role to the oboe.
-Heard on period instruments, the mass emerges not as ceremonial display, but as a model of clarity, proportion, and compositional economy.
+Composed in Salzburg in 1779, Wolfgang Amadeus Mozart’s Mass in C major, K. 317, later acquired the title “Coronation Mass” only in the nineteenth century, after it became closely associated with imperial ceremonies in Vienna.
+Probably written for Easter at Salzburg Cathedral, the work balances liturgical brevity with a remarkably symphonic conception of sacred music, clearly distinguishing chorus and soloists while giving an unusually prominent role to the oboes.
+Paired with Luigi Gatti’s Dixit Dominus and Magnificat, composed in 1782 for the magnificent celebrations marking the twelve-hundredth anniversary of Saint Rupert, founder of Salzburg, the program recreates the musical world of Salzburg Cathedral at the height of the archiepiscopal court.
+Heard on period instruments, these works reveal a sacred style in which brilliance and devotion are united through clarity, balance, and expressive refinement.

 Performers